K0Tarsis/SoftVision/README.md

 To run project "python main.py"

+To run with docker compose "docker-compose up -d --build"

 Available endpoints:
   1) GET(/get_games) #Get all games, and users connected
   2) GET(/get_me/{user_id}) #Get info about current user and info about all connected games